 There is an unfortunate belief in some parts of critical psych communities that says that the brain injury that many of us sustain as a result of psychiatric drug use and withdrawal is permanent and irreversible.
 That we cannot heal from it.
-The other day I came upon an article written by a highly respected member of this community who was saying that, indeed, what we have on our hands, quite often, is permanent brain damage.
+The other day I came upon an article written by a highly respected member of this community (a psychiatrist in fact) who was saying that, indeed, what we have on our hands, quite often, is permanent brain damage.
 Several people spoke up about this prior to my response as well and took issue with this powerful idea and belief because it’s simply not true across the board and it can cause a lot of harm if people believe it.
 I am sharing only my response and one comment from another member whom I was able to ask permission to print here.

 here are the comments with a bit of editing for clarity on this site:

 by Monica: I too find this repeated talk about permanent brain injury to be extremely unfortunate as well as irresponsible.
 It’s clear to me that many of us not only heal but transform into something healthier and more whole than we ever were before psych drugs.
 Forget recovery…there can be much more, much better than whatever we were before psychiatry.

 Please stop stripping people from having hope…you are listened to and people trust what you say.
 This is a destructive narrative you’re putting out there.
 Things are plenty bad without adding “permanent brain damage” as icing on the cake from hell.
 When you say people cannot get well it’s yet another injurious story…like when we were told we had to be on drugs for the rest of our lives.
 That, too, was a lie.